 History of the O'Brien Institute

-The O'Brien Institute (OBI) was established in 1970 to promote research and training in microsurgery.
+The O'Brien Institute (OBI) was established in 1970, headed by world-renowned microsurgeon Mr Bernard O'Brien, to promote research and training in microsurgery.
 Historically, research from OBI led the way in clinical and experimental research in microsurgery.
 Initially known as the Microsurgery Research Centre, it quickly developed a pre-eminent reputation and attracted plastic and orthopaedic surgeons from the US, UK, Europe, Japan and elsewhere and many of these researchers have returned to their home countries to become leaders in the field.
 More than 200 surgically trained researchers have completed Fellowships since 1972.

 Striking advances were made by OBI researchers in the delicate craft of replantation surgery and the transfer of body parts and tissues by microsurgical techniques to reconstruct patients maimed by trauma, cancer, burns and congenital deformity.
 In addition to this work, techniques to re-direct the flow of lymph fluid accumulated in a limb or body part to do injury or obstruction after cancer treatment were pioneered at OBI.
 As a testament to the success of the techniques innovations developed at OBI, reconstructive microsurgery has become a mainstay in clinical plastic surgery.
 With the universal adoption of microsurgery skills as a standard pre-requisite for all plastic surgeons, therefore, the need for clinical microsurgery training has diminished and the OBI Department has evolved into basic science research.
 Its focus is particularly in the fields of Tissue Engineering, Angiogenesis, Matrix Biology, Peripheral Nerve Regeneration, Anti-fibrosis, and Ischaemia Reperfusion Injury.